jenwei/data-science-work/challenges/c05-antibiotics-assignment.md

 an upper bound of 0.1, the maximum MIC value “considered necessary for treating human patients”.

-(Disclaimer: Not quite sure what this means, but it was in the background)
+Disclaimer: Not quite sure what this means, but it was in the background, and my interpretation of it was that MIC values up to 0.1 were effective against bacteria, and anything above wasn’t (or not within what’s been deemed “safe” for humans)

   - When looking at MIC across all bacteria . . .
       - neomycin is the only antibiotic with its median (0.100) within